Level3-REST/site/doc/patterns/patterns.md

 A Level 3 pattern combines two or more resources into a more-useful whole.
 These patterns solve common interaction problems API designers face and give the client consistent experiences across different API domains.
 The pattern descriptions have a joint presentation format, which includes `Profile` and `Link` headers.

 Patterns can offer extensions that expand the capabilities of the pattern.
-For example, the [List pattern](list.md) has a [Pageable List](pageable.md) pattern extension that provides pagination controls for the List.
+For example, the [List pattern](list.md) has a [Editable List](list/editable.md) pattern extension that provides edit controls for the List.
 The extension patterns mix into the main pattern by adding additional `Profile` and `Link` headers.

+Similarly, a resource may participate in more than one pattern.
+A [Tree](tree.md) pattern implementation may also utilize the [Filter](filter.md) pattern so clients can filter nodes from their result.
+Similarly, a [Sort](sort.md) pattern can be added to this combination to add tree node sorting.
+This approach is different than [Profile mixins](../profiles/mixins.md) in that the Sort and Filter pattern can stand alone.
+They can present their abilities to a resource with a list-like data structure.

 Pattern resources occasionally include properties that the client can expect to find and utilize.
 These properties are minimal, not exhaustive, meaning implementations of a pattern might include more properties, but they must include the properties defined in the pattern.